End-to-End Fidelity Analysis of Quantum Circuit Optimization: From Gate-Level Transformations to Pulse-Level Control: Conclusion

 \section{Conclusion}

-We have presented \texttt{qco-integration}, a framework for end-to-end fidelity analysis of quantum circuit optimization with hardware validation on IQM Resonance Garnet.
-Our systematic evaluation of 371 simulated circuit runs combined with 8 real QPU executions reveals that:
+We have presented \texttt{qco-integration}, a framework for end-to-end fidelity analysis of quantum circuit optimization with compiler comparison, ablation study, and hardware validation on IQM Resonance Garnet.
+The systematic evaluation of 4{,}452 experiment runs across 371 benchmark circuits reveals the following: